 Brian Quinn enters his 16th season as the head coach of the UB men's soccer program in 2015.
 In his first 14 seasons on the Bridgeport sidelines, coach Quinn has compiled a 142-107-22 record.

-Last season, the Purple Knights posted a 9-7-1 overall record and went 4-5-1 in confernce action.
+Last season, UB posted a 5-9-1 overall record and went 4-5-1 in confernce action.

 Along with notching his 100th career victory in 2010, UB went 11-6-2 overall and advanced to the ECC Finals.

 In 2009, the Purple Knights posted a 10-5-3 overall record.

 Five seasons ago was a campaign filled with highlights for Quinn and his team.
 The 2007 campaign started with a special weekend in August with wins over two teams ranked in the preseason national Top-10, one of which would go on to win the NCAA Division II National Title, ended with the University of Bridgeport Purple Knights men’s soccer team earning the program’s twentieth trip to the NCAA National Championship Tournament, and the school’s first appearance in the national championship field since 1991.